Just for Parents

-The primary purpose of student financial aid is to provide financial resources to students who would be unable to pursue postsecondary education without such assistance.
+Our financial aid office provides financial resources to students who would be unable to pursue postsecondary education without such assistance.
 It is a basic premise of Oberlin's financial aid program that the primary responsibility for meeting college costs lies with the student and the student's family.

-If you have questions about financial aid, we invite you to make an appointment to speak with a financial aid counselor who is available during normal business hours.
+If you have questions about financial aid, make an appointment to speak with a financial aid counselor who is available during business hours.
 General questions may be answered at any time.

 The Oberlin College Mailroom (OCMR) is the place to ship your student's belongings beginning August 1.
-You may also send your student letters, cards, gifts, and other materials suitable for mailing by using the address format noted below.
-Each student receives Oberlin College Mailroom Number; ask your student for this number.
+Send your student letters, cards, gift boxes, and other materials suitable for mailing by using the address format noted below.
+Each student receives an Oberlin College Mailroom Number; ask your student for this number.

 Oberlin College Mailroom Number (OCMR)

 135 W. Lorain St.

-In addition, a self-serve FedEx box is situated outside of the college's Student Union, a central hub for student services and general information.
+In addition, a self-serve FedEx box is situated outside of the college’s Student Union, the central hub for student services and general information.
 Call the Student Mailroom at (440) 775-8115 should you have questions about mailroom policies or procedures.

 I CARE PACKAGES